Mjz86/c_colon/mcc.md

- - the responsibility of cleanup of stack variables:

- 1. `inout` and out:

- these arguments are cleaned up by the caller.
+ - the responsibility of cleanup of stack variables: these arguments are cleaned up by the caller.

- the reason is that the caller might read these so they do  need cleanup by the caller.
+ the reason is that the caller might read these `inout/out` ( while in and in value are unneeded, its faster if there was only one responsibility ) so they do  need cleanup by the caller.

  these arguments are allocated on the stack before assignments of the stack pointer  to the base pointer of the callee.

-2. in:

-these arguments are cleaned up by the callee.

-the reason is that the caller will not read these so they do not need cleanup.

-these arguments are allocated on the stack  after assignments of the stack pointer  to the base pointer of the callee.